fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 class derived : private base {}; // same as line above
 ```

-(more about inheritance in few chapters).
+*More about inheritance in it's chapter*.

+C++ originally did not have `class` keyword and just allowed everything inside `struct`. `class` keyword was very anticipated though so it eventually arrived.
+This caused shift in convention to use `class` for classes and even though `struct` can be used too it's recommended to use only the C subset of `struct` features.

+Cases where to use `struct` instead of `class`:

+- all members are intentionally public and there are no strong invariants - the type is just a box for multiple variables - common example is a point struct holding just X and Y coordinates
+- the type is empty (empty types are useful in some situations)
+- the type is a template helper (also applies to type traits)

 <div class="note pro-tip">
 Use structs only as types that tie together few public members.
-If you need anything more (restricting access to protected/private, member functions) use classes.
+If you need something more (restricting access to protected/private, invariant-safe member functions) use classes.

 When in doubt, use a class.
 </div>

-#### Question: Why would I want to limit access to member variables?

-Remeber the `const`?
-We limit mutability to avoid potential errors.
-Similarly with classes, we use access specifiers to limit potential misuse.
-Once you learn the purpose and convenience of member functions, you will understand it better.

 ## example